 Safety Standards Australia

-Safety Standards Australia is also currently reviewing the non-mandatory AS/NZS 5532 standard based on the outcomes of an industry forum hosted in February of this year with a view to issuing a revised standard.
+Safety Standards Australia is also currently reviewing the non-mandatory AS/NZS 5532 standard based on the outcomes of an industry forum hosted in February 2015 with a view to issuing a revised standard.

 Once Standards Australia complete their review and publish the revised standard ANKAme will be able to work to ensure all their products comply with this new standard.